dataduke/jekyll-wikibox/README.md

 #### Layouts with Parameters*:

 The files `./index.html` and `./box000/index.html` define the index pages.
-There (ex: `./box004.index.html`) the choosen layout (in YAML frontmatter, ex: `post-list-1`) and a parameter list for the choosen layout (as content, ex: `box004`) can be defined:
+There (ex: `./box004/index.html`), the choosen layout (in YAML frontmatter, ex: `index-posts-1`) and a parameter list for the choosen layout (as content, ex: `box004`) have to be defined:

     ---
-    layout: post-list-1
+    layout: index-posts-1
     title: Box 4
     navigation: true
     navtitle: Box 4